marcinjangrzybowski/cubeViz2/README.md

 # cubeViz2

+_work in progress_

-## This project is a continuation of the work that started as an experiment written in Elm.
+## This project is a continuation of the [work](https://github.com/marcinjangrzybowski/cubeViz) that started as an experiment written in Elm.

 In contrast to the previous experiment, I decided to not implement a type checker, and just rely on Agda.
 Thanks to this, this tool accepts the usual Agda code and not some weird-agda-like-clone like the earlier version.